kbralten/umdt/user_docs/umdt_gui.md

   - Changes are often highlighted.
   - Errors (timeouts, exceptions) are logged in the status area.

+Behavior notes:
+- When you start monitoring, the GUI will clear previously captured monitor samples if the monitored start address, the requested count, or the Long (32-bit) mode setting has changed.
+This prevents older samples from appearing under new column addresses and keeps captured data aligned with the configured view.
+- If you change monitoring parameters but leave the start address, count, and Long mode unchanged, existing captured samples are retained (the display will continue appending new samples).
+Toggle Long mode on/off will always clear samples because the column interpretation changes (single-register vs double-register columns).
+- As a convenience, clicking the Timestamp column or the first data column decodes the first register (or first double-register pair in Long mode).
+Clicking any other data cell decodes only the register or pair corresponding to that column.

 ### 3. Scan Tab
 Discover readable registers within a specific address range.